-Sixteen of the 20 online pharmacy websites let customers have a choice over the type, dosage, and duration of antibiotic treatments.
-Only four of the online pharmacies, all GB based, used a prescriber-driven pathway.
+A total of 16 of the 20 online pharmacy websites let customers have a choice over the type, dosage, and duration of antibiotic treatments.
+Only four of the online pharmacies, all based in Great Britain, used a prescriber-driven pathway.

 The other GB-based pharmacy permitted a consumer-driven process prior to the point of payment, in which consumers were directed to an antibiotic choice depending on the syndrome they clicked on the web page.
 However, this website explained that a health questionnaire would need to be completed after payment to allow a doctor to assess an individual’s suitability for an antibiotic.